devarun/bbPress-signature/wp-content/plugins/better-bbpress-signature/readme.txt

 == Description ==

 This plugin enables option for adding signature for the members of a bbPress forum.
-It has been tested with bbPress 2.2.2, 2.2.3 and 2.3.* releases.
+It has been tested with bbPress 2.3.*, 2.5.* releases.
 It will automatically embed the signature form in the topic and reply form and the signature in the topic content and reply content.

 For more plugins, themes and WordPress support , Please visit http://www.csschopper.com/